 Section 2.
 The President shall preside at the meetings of the Network, at meetings of the Board, and at meetings of the Executive Committee.
 The President shall also represent the Network on all matters of official business and will be responsible for setting the program of the annual membership meeting.

 Section 3.
 In the event of the absence or disability of the President in connection with any duly called meeting of the Network, the Board, or the Executive Committee, the President-Elect shall preside.
 The President-Elect shall succeed to the office of President upon the expiration of the President's term or whenever the office of President shall become vacant.

 Section 6.
-All officers of the Network shall all serve for a term of two (2) years or until their successors are qualified.
+All officers of the Network shall all serve for a term of one (1) year or until their successors are qualified.
 All officers shall serve without compensation, fee, or other payment.
 Officers, however, shall be entitled to reimbursement for expenses incurred on behalf of the Network.

 ARTICLE V. COMMITTEES